• Skip to primary navigation

 2) Install .exe

 Double click the setup file.
-If you experience the warning message in Windows 7 informing you the software lacks a valid security certificate, you can ignore this.
+If you experience the warning message (or something similar) in Windows informing you the software lacks a valid security certificate, you can ignore this.

 Next you’ll see the setup wizard welcome screen with details on the exact versions of what will be installed as part of WAMP.

 The software will install and then you’ll be prompted to choose what browser to use.
-By default it suggests Internet Explorer (bad idea!).
+By default it suggests Edge.

 When prompted, navigate to your preferred browser.